IPHAB Task Team on the Early Detection, Warning and Forecasting or Harmful Algal Events

 Terms of Reference:

-• Serve as a strategic and advisory group for the establishment of guidelines, recommendations, and advancement of Early Warning Systems,
+• Serve as a strategic and advisory group for the establishment of guidelines, recommendations, and advancement of Early Warning Systems, ensuring the alignment with UN Ocean Decade challenges, objectives and actions,

-• Promote the presence of HAB observations in the IOC Global Ocean Observing System and its regional components such as USA-IOOS and EuroGOOS, and the consolidation of integrated multi-hazard Early Warning Systems that employ scalable and affordable HAB technologies and methodologies for the continuous monitoring of coastal and ocean ecosystems,
+• Promote the presence of HAB observations in the IOC Global Ocean Observing System and its regional components such as USA-IOOS and EuroGOOS, and the consolidation of integrated multi-hazard Early Warning Systems that employ scalable and affordable HAB technologies and methodologies for the continuous monitoring of coastal and ocean ecosystems;

-Decides that the Task Team will comprise A. Duarte Silva (Portugal) Chair, B. Karlson (Sweden), J.Silke (Ireland), P. Mozetic (Slovenia), M. Broadwater (USA), C. McKenzie (Canada), D. Anderson (USA); G. Doucette (USA); L. Guzmán (Chile); J.L.
+Decides also that the Task Team will comprise A. Duarte Silva (Portugal) Chair, B. Karlson (Sweden), D. Clarke (WGHABD/Ireland), P. Mozetic (Slovenia), M. Broadwater (USA), C. McKenzie (Canada), D. Anderson (USA); L. Guzmán (Chile); J.L.
 Peña (Mexico); L.J.
 Naustvoll (Norway).
-The Task Team is supplemented by international advisors and experts A. T. Yñiguez (Philippines), M. J. Botelho (Portugal) and M.Y Dechraoui Bottein (Morocco) and may be expanded as required to fulfil the Terms of Reference,
+The Task Team is supplemented by international advisors and experts Greg Doucette (USA), A. T. Yñiguez (Philippines), M. J. Botelho (Portugal) and M.Y.
+Dechraoui Bottein (Morocco) and may be expanded as required to fulfil the Terms of Reference;

 Invites IAEA and WHO to support the activities of the Task Team,